 Have A Good Hair Day

-The Main Reasons Why I’m Quitting Doing Hair
+The 9 Main Reasons Why I Quit Doing Hair

-I put body trauma/injury as number one because it is honestly the main reason I am quitting.
+I put body trauma/injury as number one because it is honestly the main reason I quit.
 Doing hair is an extremely physically demanding job.
 And no matter if you’re tall or short, you’ll have different issues that will arise.

 For the majority of my career I battled tendonitis in my left shoulder.
 It would swap between the rotator cuff and the bicep tendon.
 Since 2012, every few months I need to be prescribed an oral steroid to combat the pain in my shoulder.
 I was told that eventually I would need cortisone shots, but to avoid getting the shots for as long as I could.